Dublin whiskey fire: Spread

-The stream of whiskey first stretched down Cork Street, turning onto Ardee Street and catching a house on Chamber Street, then continued farther to Mill Street where it quickly demolished a row of small houses.
+The stream of whiskey first stretched down Cork Street, turning onto Ardee Street and catching a house on Chamber Street, then continued further to Mill Street where it quickly demolished a row of small houses.

 Human reaction

-People living nearby were first alerted to the fire by the sounds of squealing pigs from nearby livestock pens that had caught fire, and this is said to have contributed to a surprisingly rapid evacuation that was later commended by members of the emergency services as well as the Lord Mayor of Dublin at the time, Peter Paul McSwiney.
+People living in the area were first alerted to the fire by the sounds of squealing pigs from nearby livestock pens that had caught fire, and this is said to have contributed to a surprisingly rapid evacuation which was later commended by members of the emergency services as well as the Lord Mayor of Dublin at the time, Peter Paul McSwiney.
 He is quoted as saying:

 The time given for escape in some places during the progress of the fire was so short, I was apprehensive that some people should be left in danger in the garrets and cellars of the district.
 But on inquiry I was happy to learn that no life was lost during the great conflagration.

 During the evacuation many people gathered by the streams of whiskey, filling any vessel at hand with the substance.
-"Caps, porringers, and other vessels" were all gathered to lap up the burning liquid, resulting in 24 hospitalisations due to alcohol poisoning and 13 subsequent fatalities.
+"Caps, porringers, and other vessels" were all gathered to collect the burning liquid, resulting in 24 hospitalisations due to alcohol poisoning and 13 subsequent fatalities.